-Even though the music industry is littered with cautionary tales of legendary songwriters who signed away their rights, it still exists as an option for songwriters with a back catalog of valuable songs.
-Songwriters in need of quick cash can work directly with private catalog buyers (often traditional publishing companies or investment firms), or use a platform like Royalty Exchange who will auction off some or all of their songs to the highest bidder.
-Publishing companies also often purchase portions or entire catalogs from writers for large sums of money.
+Even though the music industry is littered with cautionary tales of legendary artists who signed away their rights, it still exists as an option for songwriters with a back catalog of bankable songs.
+Songwriters in need of quick cash can work directly with private catalog buyers (often traditional publishing companies or investment firms), or use a platform like Royalty Exchange, who will auction off some or all of their songs to the highest bidder.

-Some songwriters say they have received amounts equal to a ten year advance on royalties.
-The money has been used to take their career in a new direction, buy new equipment or fund a tour or music video.
-However, not everyone may have a roster of songs that will sell for enough money to pay the electric bill.
-Keep in mind that once you sell your rights to your intellectual property, you waive your right to collect any future royalties it may generate.
+Some songwriters claim they have received buyouts equal to a 10-year advance on royalties, and have been able to use the money wisely to develop their career.
+Bear in mind, though, that once you sell the rights to your intellectual property, you waive the right to collect any future royalties it may generate.

-In an increasingly DIY industry, crowdfunding is also talked about as a option to raise money for working capital to fund new projects.
-Songwriters and musicians have used platforms like Kickstarter or Patreon to promote projects they believe in and offer incentives, such as a thank you in the liner notes to a copy of the finished album to fans and investors who donate to make their vision a reality.
+In an increasingly DIY industry, crowdfunding has also become a popular source of working capital, for better or for worse.
+Songwriters and musicians use platforms like Kickstarter or Patreon to promote projects they believe in and offer incentives to potential investors, such as a thank you in the liner notes, a signed copy of a finished album, or exclusive content throughout the year.

-The truth behind advances is simple - they’re situational and the pros/cons should be heavily considered before making a decision.
-As alluring as they may seem, and as much of a fix they might bring to your financial situation, the fix is short-term.
+The truth behind advances is simple: They’re situational, and all the pros and cons around them should be heavily considered before making a final decision.
+As alluring as they may seem, these potential fixes to your financial situation are often short-term.
 Be sure to weigh the need versus the want so you’re not stuck in an even trickier financial situation in the future.
-If taking an advance makes sense for your situation and career, go for it!

-Songtrust does offer pipeline advances, on a case-by-case basis.
-If you'd like to request a royalty advance consultation, submit a request here.
-Note this is not a publishing advance, but instead an advance on royalties in your account.
+Songtrust offers pipeline advances on a case-by-case basis.
+If you'd like to request a royalty advance consultation, submit a request.
+Note this is not a publishing advance; it’s an advance on royalties in your Songtrust account.